ZerdBG3/RAW/Features.md

 * Druid:
   - Level 2: Wild Shape dismissal costs a bonus action
   - Level 2: Wild Shape Giant Badger changes to attacks and movements
+  - Level 2 (Circle of the Land): Replaces Dire Wolf with Wolf for Circle of the Land Druids
   - Level 2 (Circle of the Moon): Polar Bear is replaced with Brown Bear, visual and stat wise
+  - Level 2 (Circle of the Moon): Changed stats of Dire Wolf to match Monster's Manual stats
 * Ranger:
   - Level 1: Hunter's Mark counts as a separate damage entry and can critically strike
   - Level 3 (Hunter): Colossus Slayer correctly deals bonus damage on offhand attacks